RyanJJunor/advent-of-code-2020/README.md

 <h1><b>Day 7.</b></h1>
 Had to really stop and think through what it was that I wanted to do.
 This one was a good challenge.<br>

+<h1><b>Day 8.</b></h1>
+A nice wee challenge, I was thinking that this could be one that gets built upon in future days so I made an attempt at writing classes in Python, my first time doing so, so I need to check if I did it correctly.
+There is definitely a lot of room for improvement in my code this week so I would like to come back to it and make it nicer.<br>